-Operation Snowball is funded in part by grants from the Illinois Department of Human Services/Substance Abuse and Mental Health Services Administration and the Lillian and Larry Goodman Foundations
+Funded in whole or in part by the Illinois Department of Human Services, Division of Substance Use Prevention and Recovery a grant from the Substance Abuse and Mental Health Services Administration and the Lillian and Larry Goodman Foundation.

 For most, Snowball was a life changing experience and people want to continue the connection.
 The Operation Snowball Alumni & Friends was developed to do just that.
 You learned what it means to have the confidence to believe in yourself and continue to make healthy life choices, and impacting the next generation of Snowballers is legacy worth continuing.
 Here’s how you can be involved!